tektechnologies/Instructor-Prep/201/class-07.md

 ```

 1. Other than the capital letter there is no difference with any other function.
-2. So now inside the constructor, set up the properties we want for objects created with this constructor
+2. So now inside the constructor, set up the properties we want for our objects
 3. We need key/value pairs on the new object.
-4. Within constructor functions we are going to use the contextual this.
+4. Using constructor functions we gain access to use the contextual this.

 ```js
 //not a great example!